 As a job seeker, understand that you might have to wait longer than you’d like to receive an employment offer.
 But that doesn’t mean you have to sit back and twiddle your thumbs.
 Don’t assume there’s nothing you can do to accelerate the hiring process.
 Here are three ways you can potentially help the employer come to a decision more quickly.

 Your efforts should begin during the job interview.
-Do not part ways with the hiring manager until you confirm that he or she has all the information needed from you, at least for the moment.
+Do not part ways with the hiring manager until you confirm that they have all the information needed from you, at least for the moment.
 For example, you might ask: “Do you have any other questions for me?” or “Do you need to know anything else about me that we haven’t already discussed?”

-If a week goes by and you haven’t heard back from the hiring manager, pick up the phone and call him or her.
+If a week goes by and you haven’t heard back from the hiring manager, pick up the phone and call them.
 If the employer has no update for you, ask when you can expect to hear back and again stress your interest in the role.

-As you follow up, be very aware of your tone.
+As you follow up, be aware of your tone.
 You can’t be too demanding.
 It’s important to be considerate, diplomatic and polite when asking busy hiring managers for updates.
 Try to keep your emotions out of it.
-That’s easier said than done, of course, especially if you really want the job.
-But, over the years, I’ve seen too many candidates hurt their chances by getting overly emotional when speaking to hiring managers at this stage.
+That’s easier said than done, of course — especially if you really want the job.
+But over the years, I’ve seen too many candidates hurt their chances by getting overly emotional when speaking to hiring managers at this stage.

 If you haven’t been given a decision after another week passes, call the employer once more and ask if you’re still in consideration for the role.
 At this point, there’s no need to beat around the bush.
 You want to know if you’re viewed as a strong contender for the position or not.

-Approach #3: Make it clear that your search is still moving forward
+Approach #3: Make it clear that your search is moving forward

 One additional way to potentially speed up the hiring process is to remind the hiring manager that you are still on the job hunt.
-Let your contact know you’ve received interest from other companies and have been interviewing with them (only if this if the case, of course).
-This sends a clear signal that you’re not just waiting by the phone — and lets the employer in question know they’re not the only business competing for your talents.
+Let your contact know you’ve received interest from and have been interviewing with other companies (only if this if the case, of course).
+This sends a clear signal that you’re not sitting and waiting by the phone forever — and lets the employer in question know they’re not the only business competing for your talents.

 Paul McDonald is senior executive director at Robert Half.
 He writes and speaks frequently on hiring, workplace and career management topics.
 Over the course of more than 30 years in the recruiting field, McDonald has advised thousands of company leaders and job seekers on how to hire and get hired.